 Sound pressure on the other hand, the official definition is the deviation in air pressure triggered by a sound wave at a specific location.
 Therefore, sound pressure factors in environmental details such as distance from the sound source, room size, and sound reflections.

 The measurement methodology is somewhat different to sound power as it is measured in pascals (Pa) and stated in decibels (dB) relative to a reference pressure level.
-An explanatory example of sound pressure could be described as similar to the temperature you feel from the previously discussed warm air heater i.e. the nearer you are to the heat source the warmer you feel.
+An explanatory example of sound pressure could be described as similar to the temperature you feel from the previously discussed warm air heater i.e. the nearer you are to the heat source, the warmer you feel.
 Conversely, sound pressure also reduces the further the source is from you.

 To summarise, sound power is basically a fixed property of the sound generating source, sound pressure differs with environmental aspects such as distance and sound reflection surfaces such as a wall.
 The decibel level you hear is established by the SPL (sound pressure level) at your given location.

-At Rinnai we have a team of dedicated engineers ready to answer any of your questions regarding heat pump design and features, simply drop us an email or ask us a question today.
+At Rinnai, we have a team of dedicated engineers ready to answer any of your questions regarding heat pump design and features.
+Simply drop us an email or ask us a question today.

 Factors contributing heat pump noise

-There are two main designs of heat pump compressors: the scroll type and reciprocating type.
+There are two main designs of heat pump compressors: the scroll type and the reciprocating type.
 Scroll compressors minimise vibration which tends to make them inherently quieter – these differ from reciprocating compressors which can make more noise because of their mechanical action.

 Another factor is the size in terms of kW and the chosen location of the heat pump installation.
 For example, a commercial heat pump that is incorrectly specified for a project in terms of the kW rating being too large or too small for the load requirement may find itself working harder than necessary and therefore subsequently making more noise.